Jonathan Fawcett, Headteacher

 Shane gained a degree in Education with Mathematics from Sheffield Hallam University.
 He has now worked in five secondary schools in Lincolnshire and Derbyshire, three of which as a senior leader.

 He joined Swanwick Hall School in 2014 and has been responsible for our inclusion provision, leading on Safeguarding, our pastoral system and being the leadership team link for Special Educational needs and Disability since 2019.

 Karen gained a degree in German at the University of Hull.
 After studying for her PGCE at Sheffield University, Karen began her teaching career at Swanwick Hall School in 2001.
 Fluent in German and Spanish, Karen spent several years leading the Languages Faculty, before joining the Leadership Team in 2018.
-As Assistant Headteacher for Teaching and Learning, Karen’s responsibilities include leading the professional development of staff and sharing the most up-to-date research.
-Karen also leads the transition process to ensure our new starters begin their journey to secondary school with confidence.
+As Deputy Headteacher for Curriculum, Karen’s responsibilities include leading the design and delivery of a broad, balanced and ambitious curriculum for all our students.
+Karen also oversees the professional development of staff and the induction of new colleagues.
 Another important aspect of Karen’s role is supporting teachers in the early years of their career though high-quality training and instructional coaching.

 Paula Shanahan, Assistant Headteacher